PSKKarthik/PSKKarthik/README.md

 ---

 <!-- Editing Tips:
-  - Replace username and image links with your own.
+  - Replace all POLISETTY_USERNAME and POLISETTY_REPO with your actual GitHub username and repo name!
-  - Use actual project URLs and screenshots.
+  - Use your real image/file names and make sure all images are uploaded to your repository.
-  - Commit all referenced images to your repo for 100% reliability.
+  - Widgets update automatically once you've personalized the code.
 -->